 - Adoption costs: For members who meet certain criteria, up to two adoption events can be shared per household.

 - Sharing is limited to $125,000 for any single pregnancy event.

 - To be eligible, your AHP must be $3,000 or higher, and you must have faithfully shared from the month of conception through the month of delivery.

 - Well-child care: Sharing for routine well-child care is eligible until the child reaches the age of six.

-- Disability expenses: Through their Manna program, Medi-Share is able to replace up to 80% of lost income for up to a year for Manna members.
+- Disability expenses: Through their Manna program, Medi-Share can replace up to 80% of lost income for up to a year for Manna members.

-- For Seniors: Seniors who have Medicare Parts A and B can enjoy the benefits of healthcare sharing of medical bills that Medicare doesn’t pay, including copayments, deductibles, hospitalization, and out-of-country urgent care.
+- Seniors who have Medicare Parts A and B can enjoy the benefits of healthcare sharing of medical bills that Medicare doesn’t pay, including copayments, deductibles, hospitalization, and out-of-country urgent care.